grammyjs/website/site/docs/hosting/heroku.md

 ```

 We will store our TypeScript files inside a folder `src`, and our compiled files in a folder `dist`.
-Create the folders in the project's root directory.
+Create the folders in the project’s root directory.
 Then, inside folder `src`, create a new file named `bot.ts`.
 Our folder structure should now look like this: